videolabs/libdsm/README.md

 # liBDSM

-A small project of SMB protocol client implementation in C, with a _lot_ less features than Samba but also a more permissive license (WTFL/MIT).
-The initial goal of this project is to have a lib with an iOS compatible license to be intgrated into VLC for iOS.
+lib Defective SMb (libDSM) is a SMB protocol client implementation in pure C, with a _lot_ less features than Samba and also a more permissive license (currently LGPL).
+The initial goal of this project is to have a lib with an iOS/Android compatible license to be intgrated into VLC for iOS and VLC for Android.

 The lib is provided as a static library or as a dynamically linked library.
 A few useless (yet) utils are also provided.